-his posterity and upon his people. &#8220;Notwithstanding the Lord turned not from the fierceness of his great wrath, wherewith his anger was kindled against Judah, because of all the provocations that Manasseh had provoked him withal,&#8221; @2 Kings 23: 26.
+his posterity and upon his people.
+"Notwithstanding the Lord turned not from the fierceness of his great wrath, wherewith his anger was kindled against Judah, because of all the provocations that Manasseh had provoked him withal", @2 Kings 23: 26.

 On the other hand, one sees the world suffering the consequences of the sins of their fathers; the heathen are living witnesses of it.
 God gave them up to a reprobate mind, @Romans 1: 17.
-Thus we may easily see that we ought accurately to distinguish between the eternal judgment of God and His judicial government of the world; for in reference to His eternal judgment it is said of the Gentiles&#8212; &#8220;those who have sinned without law shall perish without law &#8230; in the day when God shall judge the secrets of men by Jesus Christ according to my gospel&#8221; (@Romans 2: 12, 16)&#8212;the gospel which Paul preached.
-As to the government of the world, it is said, as to the same Gentiles, &#8220;The times of this ignorance God winked at&#8221;; for in truth, sin is not reckoned where there is no law.
+Thus we may easily see that we ought accurately to distinguish between the eternal judgment of God and His judicial government of the world; for in reference to His eternal judgment it is said of the Gentiles -- "those who have sinned without law shall perish without law ... in the day when God shall judge the secrets of men by Jesus Christ according to my gospel" (@Romans 2: 12, 16) -- the gospel which Paul preached.
+As to the government of the world, it is said, as to the same Gentiles, "The times of this ignorance God winked at"; for in truth, sin is not reckoned where there is no law.
 Nevertheless death and sin reigned.
-Here man inherited the guilt of his fathers, while, in present government, they were not held responsible for their own acts: they were so, indeed, as to eternity, according to the light they had neglected.
+Here man inherited the guilt of his fathers, while; in present government, they were not held responsible for their own acts: they were so, indeed, as to eternity, according to the light they had neglected.
 When God puts Himself in relationship with any people, and places a testimony in the midst of them in such sort that the light of the testimony is cast upon the sin they commit, and in which they continue to walk in spite of the testimony, then God brings, according to His government here below, judgment of all that sin upon the generation which fills up the measure of the evil, so that there is no more room for patience.

 As witnesses of this, see the Jews who rejected Christ and the testimony of the Holy Spirit: all the blood which had been shed since the blood of righteous Abel had to be required of that generation.
 God had not required it before; He had enlightened them by His law, stirred them up by His prophets, warned them by chastisements, had made an appeal to their whole moral being by the mission of His Son.
 The very sins of the fathers ought to have been a warning to their children to avoid the same offences, because, after the sins of the fathers, their offences were committed in the light.
 But they persisted therein, and thus *heaped up* wrath for the day of judgment;